magento/merchdocs/src/catalog/product-gift-card-account-configuration.md

 The Gift Card configuration establishes the default settings for all gift cards for the store view and manages the code pool.
 The code pool is a set of unique gift card codes in a specific format.
 Codes from the pool are used each time a gift card account is created.
 It is the responsibility of the store administrator to ensure that there are enough codes available for gift card sales.
 Make sure to generate a code pool before offering gift cards for sale.
 By default, Magento generates 1,000 codes.
 A new code pool is not generated until there are no more codes available in the current pool.

-## Step 1: Configure Email Notifications
+## Step 1: Configure email notifications

 1. On the _Admin_ sidebar, go to **Stores** > _Settings_ > **Configuration**.